 But Truth is the one thing that the movies can hand to us like no other medium, and it is the hardest thing to capture or convey.
 If it weren’t difficult, we’d see it more often.
 Don’t underestimate how difficult this gig is.
 But it’s not difficult for people like John Wayne.
 He just had to be given the opportunity to show what he could do, and when the time came, he SHOWED UP.

 Although his star power is never denied, his chops as an actor are often dismissed, or taken for granted.
 Recently, I saw someone on Facebook – someone I don’t know, but a person who makes his living writing about film – say that John Wayne wasn’t “a great actor”.
 He then went on to babble the tiresome lazy bullshit about how Wayne “just played himself”.
 I honestly am sick of writing about my problems with this mindset, which I have been doing for years, but whatever, here I am obnoxiously going off on it again.
 The “he wasn’t good, he just played himself” attitude represents a critical failure and the fact that so many people think that that is a valid reaction, that that is valid criticism is just an indicator of how deep the failure goes.
 Listen, I don’t pontificate on trade unions and financial institutions because I have the good sense to know that I would not know what I was talking about, and it’s better to defer to those who actually know the topic at hand.
 But with acting, everyone considers themselves an expert because it is seen as subjective, and we all go to the movies, right, we all have a part in this gig!
-True to some extent, that’s the beauty of it, but when I hear someone say, “Sure, he’s okay, but he just played himself over and over”, I know that that someone has actually not thought deeply enough about acting, they have not considered it deeply enough, and therefore I think to myself, “Okay, well, you don’t know what you’re talking about, or, you certainly haven’t taken the time to think it through in an indepth way, so you certainly won’t mind if I don’t take you seriously, right?”
+True to some extent, that’s the beauty of it, but when I hear someone say, “Sure, he’s okay, but he just played himself over and over”, I know that that someone has actually not thought deeply enough about acting, perhaps they don’t respect it enough as a craft that can be studied and analyzed, and therefore I think to myself, “Okay, well, you don’t know what you’re talking about, or, you haven’t taken the time to think it through in an indepth way, so you certainly won’t mind if I don’t take you seriously, right?”
 If you’re just a general audience member, it’s not so much an issue, but when I see it show up in professional writing, people who spend their lives observing the industry and watching movies, that’s when I get irritated.
-If I babbled on about Wall Street dealings in a tone of total certainty and pomposity, giving recommendations and opinions, then I would certainly expect to be taken down a peg by those who actually know that world and understand its subtleties.
+If I babbled on about Wall Street dealings in a tone of total certainty and pomposity, giving recommendations and opinions, then I would expect to be taken down a peg by those who actually know that world and understand its subtleties.
 I don’t run around “dismissing” other people’s opinions, but “he just played himself” is one I wholeheartedly dismiss.
 It’s actually helpful, it saves a lot of time.

 So.
 Do you see the history of acting now?
 You see how trends happen?
 Robert DeNiro gained a ton of weight for Raging Bull and, in some eyes, “raised the bar” for other actors.
 Unless you drastically changed your appearance – ACTUALLY – you were “phoning it in” and “faking it”.
 This attitude is so prevalent now that it goes almost unexamined and unacknowledged.
 But that is only because people are trapped in their own time, in the way everyone is trapped in their own time.
 The goal, then, is to understand the history of acting, and how acting has been seen and understood over the generations – but to do that, you would actually need to do some, you know, research, and actually try to look at moments other than your own time in the context of that particular time, and that would take work, wouldn’t it?
 This stupidity is not just limited to film critics who think they understand acting when they know nothing but their own personal preference.
 It’s also deeply engrained in actors as well, those who think movies began in the 70s.
 Those who think Robert DeNiro invented good acting, with maybe a shoutout to Marlon Brando.
 I remember hearing someone say something dismissive about Spencer Tracy in an acting class in grad school, and it was along the lines of, “God, he just did the same thing over and over again … he just played himself”.
-And this was an ACTOR.
+And this was an ACTOR speaking.
 Dear Stupid Actor, you WISH that you could be as interesting as Spencer Tracy was “just” being himself.

-You talk to any illiterate 19 year old ballerina-in-training, and she may not know the history of the Spanish-American War, but she can tell you the history of her own business, and the big stars of the past, and why so-and-so was so good, and what so-and-so brought to it, and how the art form developed and grew and changed.
-You can still find actors now who haven’t watched a black-and-white movie.
+You talk to any illiterate 19-year-old ballerina-in-training, and she may not know the history of the Spanish-American War, but she can tell you the history of her own business, and the big stars of the past, and why so-and-so was so good, and what so-and-so brought to it, and how the art form developed and grew and changed.
+But you can still find actors now who haven’t watched a black-and-white movie.
 This is shameful.
 Actors who have no curiosity about the history of their own profession should be ashamed of themselves.
 You can actually learn from these greats who “only played themselves”.
 You can learn a hell of a lot more, and more important stuff than “Let me go on a crash diet so everyone can see how dedicated I am to my craft.”

 I do not mean to sound totally dismissive of the current trend.
 There is some great work being done.
 And those who achieve a transformation – from the inside-out – have my greatest admiration.
 I love that shit.
 But not at the expense of those like John Wayne, or Spencer Tracey, or, hell, Elvis Presley, who showed up onscreen with an indelible personality specific to them, and will be talked about long long after the current batch of actors have turned to dust.
 Understand that what is congratulated now has not always been congratulated.
 Understand that a trend is a trend.
 The fact that Jason Robards spoke dismissively of “the Method” does not say anything about his talent.
 The fact that Cary Grant always had the same haircut in every single movie does not mean that he wasn’t “dedicated” to his craft, or some such bullshit.
 You can certainly have a personal preference, but don’t be a moron about it.

 Another thing I want to mention about John Wayne, and then I’ll get to Didion: I have been writing about actors for a long time.
 I write about all kinds of actors.
 People show up here and comment on their favorite moments, their favorite movies, the roles they loved of whatever actor I’m talking about.
 But when I have written about John Wayne, people show up and tell me about themselves.
 In this, John Wayne stands (almost) alone.
 Yes, people talk about the movies they loved, but more people show up and say, “He makes me think of my grandfather …” “He makes me think of my father …” “My father loved John Wayne …” The reactions to John Wayne, then, are ultimately personal.
 And the only other person I have written about that engenders that same kind of personal response is Elvis Presley.
-People certainly show up and talk about Elvis’ movies, music, etc. But more often than not, I hear about the Aunt who had a shrine, the grandmother who said “Elvis really loved his mother”, the father who fell in love with Elvis when he heard his gospel music… People talk about Elvis, yes.
+People certainly show up and talk about Elvis’ movies, music, etc. But more often than not, I hear about the Aunt who had a shrine to the King, the grandmother who said “Elvis really loved his mother”, the father who fell in love with Elvis when he heard Elvis’ gospel music… People talk about Elvis, yes.
 But what they are really talking about is themselves.
 It’s one of the reasons that I think Elvis is hard to get a handle on, culturally and critically.

 The same thing is true of John Wayne.

-And both did so for a long period of time, Wayne for his entire career which spanned decades, and Elvis for the entire half of his life that he was famous.
+And both did so for a long period of time: Wayne for his entire career which spanned decades, and Elvis for the entire half of his life that he was famous.
 And it certainly would have continued, had Elvis lived.